jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Specification of the service that exposes the PostgreSQL primary instance.
+Specification of the service that exposes the IvorySQL primary instance.

 <table>
     <thead>